-- 1. That Report No. PDS24-021 be received; and - That staff be directed to implement Alternative 1, as described herein, that a by-law be brought forward to a future Council meeting to repeal BIA Designation By-law No. 6128-18 and any amending by-laws, thereby dissolving the Aurora Business Improvement Area; and - a.
-That staff be directed to perform all necessary administrative functions to conclude the business of the Aurora BIA, and assume their assets and liabilities in accordance with section 214 of the Municipal Act, 2001, as amended; and - b.
-That the Aurora Economic Development Corporation be requested to incorporate the functions of the BIA into their economic development services; and - c.
-That staff lead the development and implementation of a business engagement strategy for the Downtown area, and report back to a future meeting of Council.
+1. That Report No. PDS24-140 be received; and

+- That a by-law be brought forward to a future Council meeting to repeal BIA Designation By-law No. 6128-18 and any amending by-laws, thereby dissolving the Aurora Business Improvement Area; and - a.
+That staff be directed to perform all necessary administrative functions to conclude the business of the Aurora BIA, and assume their assets and liabilities in accordance with section 214 of the Municipal Act, 2001, as amended; and - That the Aurora Economic Development Corporation be requested to incorporate the functions of the BIA into their economic development services; and - c.
+That staff lead the development and implementation of a business engagement strategy for the Downtown area, and report back to a future meeting of Council. - 3.
+That any cash assets assumed pursuant to section 214 of the Municipal Act, 2001, as amended, be allocated to initiatives in the downtown area; and - 4.
+That upon dissolution of the Aurora BIA By-law Councillors of Ward 1 and Ward 2, currently assigned to the Aurora BIA Board of Directors, be offered an opportunity to join the Aurora Economic Development Corporation's Downtown Action Team.